ZarazuaSanchez/Type-Safety-Interpreter/README.md

 2. 100 + "dog" -> ?
 3. 50 + "hat" -> ?

-do not give results with real-world meaning.
+do not give results with real-world meaning!